codyjohnsontx/QRgenerator/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Author

-Created by [Your Name].
+Created by Cody Johnson.

 Feel free to reach out with any questions or suggestions!